 • Milk: To give the eggs extra richness, I stir in some milk.
 I typically use whole milk.
 You could also use cream or half-and-half.

 • Cheddar cheese: I like the flavor of cheddar cheese in baked eggs, but you can vary that according to your preference.
-(Cheeses such as feta, crumbled goat cheese, shredded Fontina or Gruyere would also work.)
+(Cheeses such as feta, crumbled goat cheese, or shredded Fontina or Gruyere would also work.)

 • Sausage (or bacon; optional): You can add cooked breakfast meats to the eggs for a more savory, filling option.